Rhyno: Professional wrestling style and persona

 Rhyno has been featured as an intimidating powerhouse with combined feats of strength and speed, known by various nicknames such as "The Rookie Monster", "The Big F'n Deal", "The Man Beast", "The War/Gore Machine" and "Dr. Kill".
 His finishing move during his early career was a spike piledriver called the Rhino Driver or the Rhino Spike, which he also used sometimes from the second rope or the ring apron.
 He later began using the Gore as his finishing move which has been associated with his career since then.

 Other media

 Rhyno made his film debut in the 2011 horror film Death from Above, alongside fellow wrestler Kurt Angle.
+In 2024 he appeared in the comedy film My Little Sister's Wedding.

+He made a cameo appearance in the music video for the 2013 Insane Clown Posse song "When I'm Clownin."